boi-2014/tasks/README.md

-Then make a copy of task you want to translate (be sure to respect the naming convention), set your language specific class file as documentclass and translate the text of the task description.
+Then make a copy of task you want to translate (be sure to respect the naming convention), set your language specific class file as documentclass and translate the text of the task statement.

 When finished, check-in both the LaTeX source file and the compiled PDF file.